|

 Riding Experience

-This package has 7 riding days.
 This ride is designed for serious riders who want to discover the most complete possible grounds and scenery.
-This is achieved by using vehicle transportation (anywhere from 1-5 hours) only when strictly necessary due to the long distances involved between the 3 riding bases.
+This is achieved by using vehicle transportation (anywhere from 1-5 hours) only when strictly necessary due to the long distances involved between the riding bases.
 Riders are required to have an intermediate level of riding experience to attend this ride.

 Horses

-Costa Rican Criollo and Paso and mixed breeds (Spanish, Andalusian & American Quarter), they range from 14 to 16 hands.
+Costa Rican Criollo, Paso, and mixed breeds (Spanish, Andalusian & American Quarter).
+They range from 14 to 16 hands.

 Passports